Country Guides

-Employers' minimum contribution is 3%, and employees' is 5%, for a total minimum contribution of 8%.
+Since April 2019, employers’ minimum contribution is 3%, employees’ is 4%, and government tax relief is 1% for a total minimum contribution of 8%.

 All employees in the UK can request flexible working from their first day in a job.
 Flexible working includes job sharing, working from home, part-time, flex time and compressed hours, staggered hours and annualized hours.